metacpan/metacpan-cpan-extracted/distros/P/Pepper/README.md

         my $iso_timestamp = $pepper->time_to_date(1096906320,'to_datetime_iso','America/Los_Angeles');
         # $iso_timestamp is now '2004-10-04T09:12:00+0000' (it displays the UTC value)

-# THE /opt/pepper DIRECTORY
+# THE pepper DIRECTORY

-After running 'sudo pepper setup', /opt/pepper should contain the following subdirectories:
+After running 'pepper setup', a 'pepper' directory will be created in your home directory, aka $ENV{HOME}/pepper.
+This should contain the following subdirectories:

 - `lib`